Psycho (1998 film): Box office

-Psycho was released theatrically in the United States on December 4, 1998 in 2,477 theaters, ranking at number two at the domestic box office with a weekend gross of $10,031,850.
+Psycho was released theatrically in the United States on December 4, 1998, in 2,477 theaters, ranking at number two at the domestic box office below A Bug's Life with a weekend gross of $10,031,850.
 It went on to earn a total of $37,141,130 in the worldwide box office, $21,456,130 domestically.
-The film's production budget was an estimated $60 million; while promoting his 2002 film Gerry, Van Sant said he thought the producers "broke even" financially.
+The film's production budget was an estimated $25 million; while promoting his 2002 film Gerry, Van Sant said he thought the producers "broke even" financially.

 Critical reception

-On Rotten Tomatoes, Psycho holds an approval rating of 40% based on 78 reviews, with an average rating of 5.30/10.
-The website's critics consensus reads: "Van Sant's pointless remake neither improves nor illuminates Hitchcock's original".
-At Metacritic the film has a weighted average score of 47 out of 100, based on 23 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 Literary critic Camille Paglia commented that the only reason to watch it was "to see Anne Heche being assassinated" and that "it should have been a much more important work and event than it was".
 At the 1998 Stinkers Bad Movie Awards, the film was cited as one of 37 dishonourable mentions for Worst Picture.
 Universal Pictures received the Founders Award "for even thinking the moviegoing public would line up and pay to see a shot-for-shot remake of Psycho".

 Film critic Roger Ebert, who gave the film one-and-a-half stars, noted that the addition of a masturbation scene was "appropriate, because this new Psycho evokes the real thing in an attempt to re-create remembered passion".
-He thought Vaughn was miscast, unable to capture the "secret pool of madness" in the Norman Bates as a character, and Heche was guilty of overacting.
+He thought Vaughn was miscast, unable to capture the "secret pool of madness" in the character of Norman Bates, and Heche was guilty of overacting.
 Ebert wrote that the film "is an invaluable experiment in the theory of cinema, because it demonstrates that a shot-by-shot remake is pointless; genius apparently resides between or beneath the shots, or in chemistry that cannot be timed or counted".